WHO WE ARE

 ABOUT THE ANDERSON CENTER

-Named one of the top artistic destination points in the upper Mississippi River region by National Geographic Traveler Magazine, the Anderson Center has served the artistic community and the citizens of Minnesota through artistic leadership, program development, and support since 1995.
+Named one of the top artistic destination points in the upper Mississippi River region by National Geographic Traveler Magazine, the Anderson Center is a 501(c)(3) nonprofit that has served the artistic community and the citizens of Minnesota through artistic leadership, program development, and support since 1995.
 A nationally registered historic landmark, the Anderson Center's mission is to uphold the unique wealth of the arts in the region; to develop, foster, and promote the creation of works by artists of all kinds; and to provide leadership and services that help to ensure a strong, healthy arts community and a greater recognition of the value of the arts in society.

 The Center does this by: